mnanabayin/catnip/README.md

 # Getting Started with Create React App

+App designed to use thecatAPI.
+After cloning or getting a copy of the app, create .env file and copy the contents from .env.example.
+Set your api key.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
 ### `npm start`

 Runs the app in the development mode.\